-ADJUSTING THE GOVERNOR. - AC PLANT. - Refer to the illustration.
-Governor Adjustment.
+ADJUSTING THE GOVERNOR. - AC PLANT. - Refer to the illustration, Governor Adjustment.
 Connect the voltmeter across the output of the generator.
 With no electrical load connected, start the plant and adjust the speed adjusting nut to give a voltmeter reading of approximately 126 volts maximum for a 115 volt plant.
 Apply a full rated electrical load and again observe the voltage reading, which should be approximately 108 volts minimum.
 For 230 volt plants, 252 V. at n.l. is max. and 216 V. f.l. is minimum.
 The correct sensitivity adjustment gives the closest regulation without causing a hunting condition.
 If the voltage spread between no load and full load conditions is too great, move the end of the speed spring closer to the governor shaft.
 Test the governor action at various load conditions.
 If voltage regulation is good, but there is a tendency toward hunting at times, the sensitivity adjustment is too close or sharp and the sensitivity stud must be turned outward slightly.
 Any change in the sensitivity adjustment will require a speed readjustment.

-If a tachometer is used for adjusting the governor, engine speed for a 60 cycle plant should be approximately 1800 rpm for a 4 pole generator, or 3600 rpm for a 2 pole generator, with a spread of not more than 100 rpm between no load and full load.
+If a tachometer is used for adjusting the governor, engine speed at full load for a 60 cycle plant should be approximately 1800 rpm for a 4 pole generator, or 3600 rpm for a 2 pole generator, with a spread of not mor than 100 rpm between no load and full load.
+Engine speed at full load for a 50 cycle plant should be approximately 1560 rpm for a 4 pole generator, or 3000 rpm for a 2 pole generator.